 Much has been made over the past several years regarding the healing potential of stem cells.
-This has not been without some controversy, and that controversy has been related to the use of embryonic stem cells.
-The harvest of these cells results in the destruction of an embryo and thus has not been used in clinical applications.
+This has not been without controversy, and that controversy has been related to the use of embryonic stem cells.
+The harvest of these cells destroys an embryo and thus has not been used in clinical applications.
 Fortunately, another source of stem cells exists in the adult.
 Stem cells can be taken from the bone marrow as well as another recently discovered source – fat!
-Liposuction is a particularly good means to acquire adult-derived stem cells, and you get the simultaneous benefit of improving your body contour as we acquire the tissues needed to process.
+Liposuction is an incredibly useful means to acquire adult-derived stem cells.
+You get the simultaneous benefit of improving your body contour as we develop the tissues needed to process.

-Stem cells have been purported to enhance the survival of fat grafts, improve the quality of damaged skin, enhance the thickness of skin and soft tissues, and, most notably, been employed in the creation of organs, heart valves and blood vessels in the laboratory.
+Stem cells have been purported to enhance the survival of fat grafts, improve the quality of damaged skin, enhance skin and soft tissues’ thickness, and, most notably, be employed to create organs, heart valves, and blood vessels in the laboratory.
 Potentially serving as a cellular “fountain of youth.”

 Stem cells retain the ability to differentiate (grow and develop) into nearly every cell type under the proper cellular growth factors.
-As we learn more about what makes a cell grow or change, it is likely that science will continue to expand the role of stem cells in clinical medicine.
+As we learn more about what makes a cell grow or change, science will likely continue to expand stem cells’ role in clinical medicine.

 What does the future hold?
-It is likely that we will be able to inject stem cells in your IV which will be targeted to the area of concern and then help your body rebuild itself with a new heart muscle or liver, kidney, spinal cord, or even breast.
+We will likely be able to inject stem cells in your IV, which will be targeted to the area of concern and then help your body rebuild itself with a new heart muscle or liver, kidney, spinal cord, or even breast.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.